 184. The project has been designed to ensure that its actions can be widely replicated within Sri Lanka.
 The cost-effectiveness, as well as institutional, social and environment sustainability mentioned above are expected to further aid the replication of the project's approaches.
 Component 1 has been designed in such a way that it will aid nation-wide replication of the ESA approach through a national policy and action plan as well as other outputs dealing with capacity building and communication.
 The project will develop a clear communication strategy to ensure that project activities, impacts and lessons learnt are recorded and disseminated widely within the country to generate a bottoms-up demand for similar activities throughout the country.
-The involvement of NGOs and the private sector in the project activities are also expected to lead to further replication of the project's actions in the country.
+The involvement of NGOs and the project's actions in the country.
 This approach is expected to be nationally implemented, and thus the approach will be replicated through the national government mechanisms.